alphagov/government-service-design-manual/service-manual/phases/alpha.md

 * gain shared understanding of the service at a coding and integrations level
 * understand what or who you will need to deliver a [beta](/service-manual/phases/beta.html)

 Continue to build upon and analyse the research you have commissioned on user needs and use this to set up an open, engagement process with your stakeholders.
-Try to involve a wide range of stakeholders from the private, voluntary and other parts of the public sector.
-Consider running a series of workshops with these stakeholders to develop your options.
+Involve a wide range of stakeholders from the private, voluntary and other parts of the public sector.
+Run a series of workshops with these stakeholders to develop your options.

 Following demonstration of your alpha, you may choose to discard the code and start fresh in the [beta](/service-manual/phases/beta.html).
 If, however, your code is robust enough you may continue to iterate against your prototype.